China regulator accuses Carrefour of price rigging - Xinhua

-HONG KONG Dec 13 Chinese regulators have accused French supermarket chain Carrefour, the world's No.2 retailer, of misleading customers over prices at one of its outlets in northwestern China, the official Xinhua news agency reported on Thursday.
+HONG KONG Chinese regulators have accused French supermarket chain Carrefour (CARR.PA), the world's No.2 retailer, of misleading customers over prices at one of its outlets in northwestern China, the official Xinhua news agency reported on Thursday.

 Inspectors in the city of Taiyuan in Shanxi province found that one of its stores was engaged in "price gouging", charging customers higher prices at check-out counters than were advertised on the shelves, it said.